LLNL/ppo_and_friends/README.md

 2 processors and 2 environments per processor works well here.

 ### BipedalWalker
-2 processors and 2 environments per processor will solve the environment in about 15 minutes.
+2 processors and 1 environments per processor will solve the environment in about 15->20 minutes.
 The environment is considered solved when the average score over 100 test runs is >= 300.
-This policy generally gets an average score >= 320.
+This policy easily gets an average score >= 320.

 ### BipedalWalkerHardcore
-4 processors and 2 environments per processor works well.
+4 processors and 1 environments per processor works well.
 This is probably the most challenging solveable environment in this repo, and it takes a significant amount of time to reach a solved policy.
+I generally see a solved policy around 4 hours or so of training (~6000->7000 iterations), but the policy can still be a bit brittle at this point.
+For example, testing the policy 4 times in a row with each test averaging over 100 test runs might result in 3 out of the 4 averages being >= 300.
+Longer training will result in a more stable policy.
 The environment is considered solved when the average score over 100 test runs is >= 300.
-This policy generally gets an average score >= 320.
+This policy generally gets an average score >= 320 once solved.

 ### All Atari pixel environments
 I recommend enabling the `--allow_mpi_gpu` flag for systems with GPUs.
 I